Manufacturing team celebrating successful sales hiring outcome on the production floor

 What These Case Studies Have in Common

-While each engagement involved a different market, role, and hiring challenge, all three shared the same underlying requirements.
+While each engagement involved a different market, role, and hiring challenge, all five shared the same underlying requirements.
 Clear definition of how sales actually operates, disciplined evaluation tied to real performance, and alignment between technical credibility and sales execution were essential to successful outcomes.

 Case Study Frequently Asked Questions